 On June 28, 2011, the Company's Value-Added Fund modified the mortgage loan collateralized by its Mountain View Research Park property located in Mountain View, California.
 The mortgage loan totaling approximately \$112.3 million bore interest at a variable rate equal to LIBOR plus 1.75% per annum and had matured on May 31, 2011.
 The new mortgage loan totaling \$92.0 million bears interest at a variable rate equal to LIBOR plus 2.50% per annum and matures on May 31, 2014.
-In connection with the loan modification, the joint venture repaid approximately \$20.3 million of the previous mortgage loan utilizing unfunded capital commitments from the joint venture's partners on a pro rata basis, existing cash reserves and the proceeds from a loan from the Company.
-The loan from the Company consists of an agreement to lend up to \$12.0 million to the Company's Value-Added Fund, of which approximately \$6.4 million has been advanced.
-The loan from the Company bears interest at a fixed rate of 10.0% per annum and matures on May 31, 2014.
+In connection with the loan modification, the joint venture repaid approximately \$2.0 million of the previous mortgage loan utilizing unfunded capital commitments from the joint venture's partners on a pro rata basis, existing cash reserves and the proceeds from a loan from the Company's Operating Partnership.
+The loan from the Company's Operating Partnership consists of an agreement to lend up to \$12.0 million to the Company's Value-Added Fund, of which approximately \$6.4 million has been advanced.
+The loan from the Operating Partnership bears interest at a fixed rate of 10.0% per annum and matures on May 31, 2014.